 We reviewed the income and capital accounts of the partnership.
 We valued and obtained agreement that our client’s equity interest was worth £2 million, which other partners purchased from him on leaving the partnership.

-We also advised on the taxation of the earn out payments, and recommended a different basis of taxation.
-We analysed whether our client should pay tax on the up front benefit, or pay tax as the earn out arose:
+We then analysed the taxation of the earn-out payments, in order to recommend to our client whether he should pay tax on the up front benefit, or pay tax as the-earn out arose.

-Our client could pay capital gains tax on the up front benefit of the estimated value of the earn out.
-Entrepreneurs’ relief, giving an effective rate of capital gains tax of 10%, was available if he paid tax up-front on the earn out.
-However, the tax would be based on the contingent value, and that value may not be received.
+Our client could pay capital gains tax on the up front benefit of the estimated value of the earn-out.
+If he paid tax up-front on the earn-out, then Entrepreneurs’ relief, giving an effective rate of capital gains tax of 10%, was available.
+The tax would be based on the contingent value, however, and therefore that value may not be received.

-Alternatively, our client could defer the capital gains tax payment until when the earn out was paid.
+Alternatively, our client could defer the capital gains tax payment until after receiving the earn-out.
 Although he would pay tax on the sum actually paid, the rate of capital gains tax would rise to 18%.